IBM/satellite-tracker/README.md

 ### 7.b Import the completed Flow

 We will walk through the steps to build the Node-RED flow, but you can import the completed Flow.
-Copy the flow to your machine's clipboard by navigating to `data/Node/`.
+Copy the flow to your machine's clipboard by navigating to `data/NodeRED/`.

 A flow can be moved to a Mac OS clipboard with:
 ```
-$ pbcopy < ISS_flow.json
+$ pbcopy < flow.json
 ```

 On Windows use:
 ```
-$ cat ISS_flow.json | clip
+$ cat flow.json | clip
 ```

 On Linux use:
 ```
-$ cat ISS_flow.json | xclip
+$ cat flow.json | xclip
 ```

-Once the `ISS_flow.json` is on your clipboard, Click the upper-right menu icon and choose `Import` -> `Clipboard`.
+Once the `flow.json` is on your clipboard, Click the upper-right menu icon and choose `Import` -> `Clipboard`.
 Paste the contents of your clipboard and click `Import`.

 ![](https://github.com/IBM/pattern-images/blob/master/node-red/ImportNodeREDflowToClipboard.png)

+### 8. Configure credentials

+* Click on the `ISS Assistant` node and fill in either the `username` and `password` or th`API Key`, depending on which was part of your Watson Assistant credentials from [Get the Watson Assistant credentials](#4-get-the-watson-assistant-credentials).

+* Click on the `Credentials` node and put the locationIQ API key from [Get a LocationIQ API key](#6-get-a-locationiq-api-key) in the field `private`.

+> NOTE: After any changes, you will need to click the `Deploy` button to make them live.

 # Sample output